apache/spark/docs/job-scheduling.md

 ### Graceful Decommission of Executors

-Before dynamic allocation, a Spark executor exits either on failure or when the associated application has also exited.
+Before elastic scaling, a Spark executor exits either on failure or when the associated application has also exited.
 In both scenarios, all state associated with the executor is no longer needed and can be safely discarded.
-With dynamic allocation, however, the application is still running when an executor is explicitly removed.
+With elastic scaling, however, the application is still running when an executor is explicitly removed.
 If the application attempts to access state stored in or written by the executor, it will have to perform a recompute the state.
 Thus, Spark needs a mechanism to decommission an executor gracefully by preserving its state before